Merrimack River water or watershed scenery in New Hampshire

 Check RiverReports or USGS at Franklin Junction, water temperature, NH rules, weather, and the exact access point.

-Are there special regulations on the Merrimack River?+
+Are there special fishing rules on the Merrimack River?

 Yes.
 Rules depend on species and reach, so use the current NH freshwater digest.